Things to consider

 B vitamins regulate energy and help your body produce new cells.
 These vitamins, especially folic acid, may help reduce the length and severity of hot flashes.
-Just 1 milligram (mg) of folic acid per day can be effective.
+Just

 Some herbal supplements claim to help manage perimenopause and menopause symptoms.
 It’s important to remember that the FDA doesn’t regulate supplements.
 Research on use is often shaky at best.

 You should always talk to a healthcare provider before adding a supplement to your routine.
 Dosing guidelines vary widely.
 Some products may also interact with over-the-counter and prescription medication.